kyrylo-sovailo/devtemplate/README.md

-# Welcome to Devtemplate v0.0.0
+# Welcome to Devtemplate v1.0.0

-Template repository for CMake/C++ stack
+Not Template repository for CMake/C++ stack

 ### What this library is?
  - Devtemplate is a minimalistic CMake-centered library that implements a lot features that many libraries have.
 It is a good starting point in devolvement of your own CMake/C++ library.